Direct Oral Anticoagulants (DOACs)

 Scope

-This guideline provides recommendations on the use of direct acting oral anticoagulants (DOACs) in adults aged >19 years for the following indications:
+This guideline provides recommendations on the use of direct oral anticoagulants (DOACs) in adults aged >19 years for the following indications:

 • prevention of stroke and systemic embolism in non-valvular atrial fibrillation (NVAF);